EmreBoztas/ObjectPooling/README.md

  - Benchmark Scene: Includes a dedicated scene to visually compare the significant performance difference between object pooling and the standard `Instantiate`/`Destroy` methods.

-## Core Architectural Concepts

-This project was built with several key architectural principles in mind to ensure it is robust, performant, and scalable.

 ## Data-Driven Design with ScriptableObjects